richardswesterhof/WebEngineering19-20/README.md

 ### <a name="getArtistStats"></a> Get Artist Statistics [GET /{artistId}/statistics?year={year}]

++ Headers
+    + representation (json OR csv) - specifies the desired representation of the repsonse, if none is specified or an invalid value is given, json is used as the default

 + Parameters
     + artistId (string) - ID of the artist
     + year (number) - The year of release